wandb/docs/docs/guides/hosting/operator-airgapped.md

 ## Troubleshooting and FAQ

-Below are some frequently asked questions (FAQs) and troubleshooting tips to help you during the deployment process:
+Refer to the below frequently asked questions (FAQs) and troubleshooting tips during the deployment process:

 **I have another ingress class, can I use it?**
 Yes, you can configure your ingress class by modifying the ingress settings in `values.yaml`.